 The installation is by Novak, a creative studio based at Newcastle’s Biscuit Tin Studios.
 Novak specialises in immersive experiences and motion design.
-The studio’s work has previously featured at events including the Singapore Night Festival, Glastonbury Festival and Lumiere Festival (which returns to Durham City from 14 to 17 November 2019).
+The studio’s work has previously featured at events including the Singapore Night Festival, Glastonbury Festival and Lumiere Festival in Durham City.

 Celebrating The Custom House’s 25th birthday

 “I’m looking forward to seeing the building in a different light, literally and figuratively.
 It’s a beacon for the community and it’s a great opportunity to celebrate our 25th birthday.
 It was important to us that the event is free so as many people as possible can come down, enjoy the event and helps us celebrate,” commented Ray Spencer MBE, the Executive Director of The Customs House.

 The Customs House is a five-minute walk from The Word, the National Centre for the Written Word, next to South Shields’ Market Place.
 The centre has a rooftop terrace, a café, a visitor information centre plus a library.
 Until 23 February 2020 Amazing Space, a celebration of space exploration in fact and fiction, is on show in The Word’s ground floor exhibition area.

 It’s a 15-minute walk to The Customs House from South Shields Interchange on Keppel Street.
 The town’s new transport hub, from where Metros and buses depart, cost £21 million to build and was opened in July 2019.
 Due to the limited parking around The Customs House it will make sense to travel by public transport to view Heart of the House.